IvoVellekoop/openwfs/docs/source/core.rst

 Actuators are devices that *move* things in the setup.
 This can be literal, such as moving a translation stage, or a virtual movement, like an SLM that takes time to switch to a different phase pattern.
 All actuators are derived from the common :class:`.Actuator` base class.
 Actuators have no additional methods or properties other than those in the :class:`.Device` base class.
 A list of actuators currently supported by OpenWFS can be found in the table below.

 .. list-table::
-  :widths: 30 70
+  :widths: 27 73
-  :header-rows: 1
-  :name: supported-actuators

-  * - :class:`devices.SLM`
+  * - devices.SLM
     - Controls and renders patterns on a Spatial Light Modulator (SLM) using OpenGL
-  * - :class:`simulation.SLM`
+  * - simulation.SLM
     - Simulates a phase-only spatial light modulator, including timing and non-linear phase response.
-  * - :class:`simulation.XYStage`
+  * - simulation.XYStage
     - Simulates a translation stage, used in :class:`~Microscope`.

 Algorithms
 ------------
 OpenWFS comes with a number of wavefront shaping algorithms already implemented, as listed in the table below.
-Although these algorithms could be implemented as functions, we chose to implement them as objects, so that the parameters of the algorithm can be stored as attributes of the object.
-This simplifies keeping the parameters together in one place in the code, and also allows the algorithm parameters to be accessible in the the Micro-Manager graphical user interface (GUI), see :ref:`section-micromanager`.
+Although these algorithms could have been implemented as functions, we chose to implement them as objects, so that the parameters of the algorithm can be stored as attributes of the object.
+This simplifies keeping the parameters together in one place in the code, and also allows the algorithm parameters to be accessible in the Micro-Manager graphical user interface, see :ref:`section-micromanager`.

-All algorithms are designed to be completely hardware-agnostic, so that they can be used with any type of feedback signal and either use real hardware or simulated hardware without the need to change a single line of code in the algorithm implementation.
-The :class:`~.FourierDualReference`, :class:`~.DualReference` and :class:`~.StepwiseSequential` algorithms provide support for optimizing multiple targets simulaneously in a single run of the algorithm.

 .. list-table::
    :widths: 30 70
-   :header-rows: 1

-   * - Algorithm
-     -
    * - :class:`algorithms.FourierDualReference`
      - A dual reference algorithm that uses plane waves from a disk in k-space for wavefront shaping :cite:`Mastiani2022`.
    * - :class:`algorithms.DualReference`